amy34268/Todo-List-Application/README.md

 should be the same value at all time

-    Improvement:  created private static final String for all JButtons, so the change on the constant in the element's name in the UI class will also reflect on its command listener
+    Improvement:  created private static final String for all JButtons, so the change on the constant in the element's name in the UI class will also reflect on its actionPerformed

-- functionality for the UI elements can be extracted from GUI and make them into a new Class.
+-  GUI Main and JFrame setup are in the same class(inner class) as  UI elements in ToDOListGUI, which can be extracted

 - Save and Load Functions can be separated from GUI and make them into a new Class.